szehiml/dm-pta-mc/README.md

 ## Usage

 The MC is parallelized using Open MPI.
 Check the documentation of your system for instruction to load this module.
-It can usually be loaded with
+On HPC system it can usually be loaded with

     module load openmpi/4.0.4